 If you’re on a budget, electroplating is your best option.
 Optimal for smaller steel components such as fasteners with fine threads, the application of zinc tends to be light as it provides minimal protection.
 That being the case, it is not recommended to put any steel that undergoes this process outdoors or where it will be exposed to a high corrosion area.
 Another method, named mechanical plating, is similar to electroplating.
 This method is an “electroless” plating method using mechanical energy and heat.
 It provides similar results in terms of zinc coating thickness and resistance against corrosion.
 So if you ever go to get your steel galvanized, know that electroplating and mechanical plating are one and the same for similar results.

 If you’re in a time crunch, zinc-rich paints may be your best option.
 Painting on zinc is ideal for on-the-job galvanization or patching up existing steel.
 It’s popular for repair jobs on damaged or worn galvanized coatings.
 It’s a quick and comparatively inexpensive solution to providing protection against corrosion.
 While zinc-rich paints are ideal for smaller-sized projects, they can be applied to any sized surface.
 It will just need to be prepared properly by sandblasting the area that will be painted to its bare steel.
 The paint can be applied by brush or spray – both effective methods.

 As we have learned, the thickness of the zinc coating is proportional to the durability of the steel against corrosion.
 However, the thickness of the coating is also proportional to the cost.
-Now that you know some of the most popular galvanization processes, look at your next project and the steel you will be utilizing to determine what best fits your budget and your needs.
+Now that you know some of the most popular galvanization processes, look at your next project and the steel you will utilize to determine what best fits your budget and your needs.

 Visit Tampa Steel & Supply for Galvanized Steel